Ensembl/ensembl-py/README.md

 # ensembl-py

-Python Ensembl Main CORE code source repository
+Ensembl Python CORE code source repository

+> _Note_: bear in mind that this repository will put apart in the future and the different components moved to their corresponding Python repositories.

 # Aim

-Centralise generic code use across all other project within Ensembl, more particularly DBS access layers, Reusable Hive Component etc..
+Centralise generic code use across all other project within Ensembl, more particularly DBs access layers, reusable eHive component, etc.